Komodo/komodo-website/src/pages/blog/2014-09/the-history-of-komodo.html.md

 ## Version 3.x - 2004 to 2007

-Komodo 3 really started to look more and more like the Komodo we see today, the design of the application started to establish itself more clearly.
+Komodo 3 really started to look more and more like the Komodo we see today, the UI and UX started to establish itself more clearly.
 With Komodo 3 we introduced one of the most important features in Komodo today - CodeIntel.
-This first version had a lot more manual input, where you would select which languages CodeIntel should control on first startup, after which Komodo would run through the first scan.
-This is all still being done but is mostly moved into the background such that users aren't needlessly bothered by it.
+This first version required manual input, where you would select which languages CodeIntel should control on first startup, after which Komodo would run through the first scan.
+This is all still being done but is mostly moved into the background such that you aren't needlessly bothered by it.

 Notable 3.x changes included:

  - OSX Version (Komodo 3.5)
  - CodeIntel
  - Interactive Shell (REPL)
- - Panel Toggles (hide/show)
- - Profiles were now being imported from earlier versions
  - Code Browser
  - Open / Find Toolbar
  - Custom toolbars, menus and icons